 Inter-company loan agreements must be submitted according to registration formalities within two months from the execution date.
 Failure of submission of an inter-company loan agreement according to registration formalities implies non-deductibility of interest on the inter-company loan.

-Dividends received by a shareholder holding more than 75% share capital from its subsidiary are excluded from business revenue subject to income tax.
+95% of Dividends received by a shareholder holding more than 75% share capital from its subsidiary are excluded from business revenue subject to income tax.

 Controlled foreign companies (CFCs)